 So, what makes a coin valuable?

 Generally, it comes down to how rare something is.
 And that doesn’t necessarily mean an old coin that has been taken out of circulation.
 Many of the coins below are rare because very few were initially minted.
-200,000 might seem like a big number, but when you think that around 29 billion coins are circulating in the UK, you soon realise that it’s fairly insignificant.
+200,000 might seem like a big number, but when you think that around 29 billion coins are circulating in the UK, you soon realise it’s fairly insignificant.

 What is the world’s most valuable coin?